 ARCH503 - Digital Modelling & Rendering II

 This course introduces industry standard 3D computer rendering software.
-Students will the software to produce 3dimensional renders.
+Students will use the software to produce three-dimensional renders.

 ARCH504 - Construction Documentation

 This course introduces the construction drawing documentation process.
 Students will become familiar with the process of developing the initial part of the documentation through tee-up sheets, drawing list, drawing contents, formats, sheet numbering, label, annotations and procedures as per Construction Industry Standards.
 Emphasis is placed on understanding the legal issues with respect to accurate documentation.

 Students will be introduced to project management as it relates to building construction.
 Students will learn about the roles and responsibilities, procedures and protocols, meeting management, documentation, scheduling and inspections in a typical project from the initial phases of construction through to completion.

 ARCH601 - Design Studio V – Thesis A

 This course prepares you to successfully complete Final Thesis I, by introducing you to relevant research, methodology and, design themes.
 Students will be given a detailed project brief.
 Using and applying knowledge and skills acquired in the program students will produce an architectural design thesis, with emphasis being placed on design, planning, function, efficiency, buildable, and sustainability.
 Students will be mentored through the process.
 Students will present their final project to a review committee.

 ARCH602 - Design Studio V – Thesis B